 Pass interference could be a significant factor in the outcome of any football match.
-It’s a regular penalty that’s often used during college, high school and professional football games.
+It’s a regular penalty that’s often used during college, high school, and professional football games.
 Why is pass interference so crucial?

-Pass interference occurs the act of preventing the offensive player from taking the football.
+Pass interference occurs in the act of preventing the offensive player from taking the football.
 The rule states that the defensive player may not touch the offensive player when the ball is in the air.
 If the defensive player makes contact, it’s deemed pass interference.

 This article will provide all the information you require about pass interference.

 Defensive Pass Interference

 The momentum of any football match can be drastically affected by defensive pass interference rules.
 The rule was enacted after forward passes were permitted.

 The rule of pass interference was enacted to give players who are trying to catch the football the ability to catch it with no defense defender interfering.

 There are several reasons why the official could throw flags to stop a pass.